Discrimination against parents and carers in the workplace

 If the discussions with your employer don’t resolve the issue, or you think your employer has treated you very unfairly and the relationship is breaking down, you can consider raising a grievance.
 You can find more information in our article on grievances.

-Raising a grievance is important if you think you might later raise a claim in the Employment Tribunal because failure to follow internal resolution methods can disadvantage your claim.
+Raising a grievance is important if you think you might later raise a claim in the Employment Tribunal because failure to follow internal resolution methods can disadvantage your claim – any compensation you are awarded can be reduced by up to 25%.

-It is advisable to try and resolve things amicably, as formal processes can damage your relationship with your employer.
+It is advisable to try and resolve things amicably (where possible and time permitting), as formal processes can damage your relationship with your employer.
 For some legal insight into grievances and tips on how to engage with your employer before it reaches this point, see our article on grievances do more harm than good.

 Your employer should not ignore your grievance, fail to hear it within a reasonable time or reject it out of hand (as doing so could amount to a breach of your employment contract).
 However, your employer is not obliged to uphold your complaint.